scopyleft/documentation/incubateur/Python3-WebSockets.md

-title: Websockets & Python3
+title: WebSockets & Python3
 author: Nicolas
 date: 2012-12-03
 published: false

-We recently decided to play around with [Websockets](http://websocket.org/) and [Python 3](http://wiki.python.org/moin/Python2orPython3).
+We recently decided to play around with [WebSockets](http://www.websocket.org/) and [Python 3](http://wiki.python.org/moin/Python2orPython3).
 Choosing Python3 suggested it wouldn't be obvious, because while the situation improves month after month, a big part of the Python ecosystem is [still Python2-compatible only](https://python3wos.appspot.com/).
 We were wrong!

 ## Choosing a Python3 compatible Websocket server